Brian-Pho/Textbook-Notes/content/posts/textbooks/brain-architecture-understanding-the-basic-plan/index.md

 - The best criteria to classify a neuron is to see what connections it makes.
 - What does it innervate, and thus influence?
 What does it do?
 - Interneurons can be subdivided into two classes
-    - Local: axon that connects within the region or cell group that generates it.
+    - *Local*: axon that connects within the region or cell group that generates it.
-    - Projection: axon that connects with another region or cell group.
+    - *Projection*: axon that connects with another region or cell group.
 - Adding another neuron type, interneurons, adds more variety which increases the sophisticated organization of neural circuity and thus behavior.
 - Interneurons provide two additional features that are critical for nervous system function
     - Excitatory/inhibitory switching